 ...
 "The righteousness of the righteous man will not save him when he disobeys, and the wickedness of the wicked man will not cause him to fall when he turns from it.
 The righteous man, if he sins, will not be allowed to live because of his former righteousness."
 If I tell the righteous man that he will surely live, but then he trusts in his righteousness and does evil, none of the righteous things he has done will be remembered; he will die for the evil he has done (Ezek.
 33:12,13).For if you live according to the sinful nature, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live (Rom 8:13)

-Those who are spiritual can help to restore a fallen brother:My brothers, if one of you should wander from the truth and someone should bring him back, remember this: Whoever turns a sinner from the error of his way will save him from death and cover over a multitude of sins.
+Those who are spiritual can help to restore the backsliding to salvation:My brothers, if one of you should wander from the truth and someone should bring him back, remember this: Whoever turns a sinner from the error of his way will save him from death and cover over a multitude of sins.
 (Jam.
 5:19,20)

 Brothers, if someone is caught in a sin, you who are spiritual should restore him gently.
 But watch yourself, or you also may be tempted.
 (Gal.
 6:1)